davidrg/ckwin/rexx/README.md

 copy regina.lib lib\
 ```

+Starting with Regina REXX 3.9.7, building with older compilers such as Visual
+C++ 6.0 and 4.0 is possible allowing it to run on Windows NT 3.51 or newer
+(including RISC platforms) as well as Windows 9x.
+When building with these older
+compilers, you must append `HAVE_MT=no` to the nmake line, for example:
+`nmake -f makefile.win.vc HAVE_MT=no`

 Building for 32bit ARM
 ----------------------
 Regina REXX doesn't support ARM32 (just like Microsoft!), but Kermit 95 does.